 What Not To Wear To A Black Tie Optional Event

 Sure, there are options.
 It’s in the title of the dress code, isn’t it?

-Of course there are, but not all of them are available to you.
+Of course there are, but not all of them are available to you on this occasion.
 Here are some basic things to avoid:

-- Light-colored suits: Black tie-optional events take place in the evening, and a suit in light grey or khaki (pictured above) simply won’t cut it.
+- Light-coloured suits: Black tie-optional events take place in the evening, and a suit in light grey or khaki (pictured above) simply won’t cut it.